projf/display_controller/doc/modules.md

 ## Display Clocks

 Timing is everything when it comes to working with screens.
 Everything marches in step with the pixel clock: we need to generate this before we can do anything else.
 For example, 1280x720p60 uses a pixel clock of 74.25 MHz, which means each pixel is 13.5 ns long.
 This module generates a high-quality pixel clock using the mixed-mode clock manager (MMCM).
-When doing our own SerDes, we also need a 5x pixel clock; we provide this too. ([display_clocks.v](/hdl/display_clocks.v))
+When doing our own TMDS SerDes we also need a 5x pixel clock, which this module also generates. ([display_clocks.v](/hdl/display_clocks.v))

 ### Inputs